zerobase-io/smart-tracing-api/README.md

 ```
 * Open the folder in intelliJ navigate to File/Project Structure.
 Update the JDK home path to Java 11
 * In the file path src/main/kotlin/models/ open `Main.kt`
-* In `Main.kt` right click on the run button next to main and click Edit Run Configuration
+* In `Main.kt` right click on the run button next to main and click Create Run Configuration
 * ![main](https://github.com/alh2202/smart-tracing-api/blob/master/main.png)

 * Set the environment variable as `GRAPHENEDB_PASSWORD=zerobase`